 If you find yourself stuck in a sandwich rut, use a bento box and pack a healthy snack lunch instead.
 Try turkey slices wrapped around string cheese, plus sliced bell pepper with Roasted Garlic and White Bean Dip, and a handful of grapes.
 For a sweeter option, pack yogurt and whole-grain granola, baby carrots, and a cup of berries.
 Or these Ham & Swiss Quiche Muffins can be made ahead and included in a bento box with a mini cucumber, orange, and a carton of milk.
 Bento boxes are fun for kids of all ages, but I find these work especially well for younger kids or kids who have a more leisurely lunch break.

-Don’t let lunches stress you out this school year.
+Don’t let school lunches stress you out this school year.
 Try these tips and let MyPlate be your guide for giving your kids the nutrition they need to power through the day.
 Check out our Professional Resources page for more information on dairy nutrition for children and teens.

 Rima Kleiner, MS, RDN, LDN is a registered dietitian-nutritionist and owner of Smart Mouth Nutrition.
 Passionate about great food and optimal health, Rima helps connect the two for individuals, families, companies, and the media.